Archive of

 Advertising out of the box:

-The format is a comic strip.
 The content is about people visiting people for Thanksgiving, which of course PCA can help with by flying them.

 Smart, I hope it works for them.